mishankov/logman/README.md

 ## Formatters

 Formatters format log messages before they are passed to the writer.
 Every formatter should implement the `logman.Formatter` interface.
-Logman provides `DefaultFormatter` and `JSONFormatter`:
+Logman provides `DefaultFormatter`, `JSONFormatter`, `DefaultContextFormatter` and `JSONContextFormatter`:

 ```go
 package main